yonglehou/RigoFunc/README.md

 RigoFunc
 ===
-This repository contains the reusable, flexible, scalable libraries that written in my spare time.
+This repository contains some reusable, flexible, scalable libraries that written in my spare time.

 # Introduction